Key Differences: Standard vs. Itemized Deduction

 Standard Deduction Overview

 When claiming the standard deduction, taxpayers benefit from a fixed amount that reduces their taxable income.
-It’s a simplified process, ideal for those who don’t have many itemizable expenses.
+It’s a simplified process, ideal for those with few itemizable expenses.
 For the tax year 2021, the standard deduction for single filers is $12,550 and $25,100 for married couples filing jointly.

 Itemized Deduction Details